 FEBRUARY 8, 2018

-The Américas Award explores the diversity of Latin America by focusing on Cuba with award winning author, Margarita Engle.
-Engle, the national Young People’s Poet Laureate will discuss her book Lion Island and share teaching and discussion ideas to explore the story of Antonio Chuffat, a young man of African, Chinese, and Cuban descent who becomes a champion for civil rights.
-Discuss the historical context and learn more with the author and Associate Director of the University of Wisconsin – Milwaukee’s Center for Latin American & Caribbean Studies and founder of the Américas Award, Julie Kline.
-This webinar is sponsored by the Consortium of Latin American Studies Programs with additional support from Tulane University’s Stone Center for Latin American Studies, Florida International University and The University of Florida’s Center for Latin American Studies.
+The Américas Award explored the diversity of Latin America by focusing on Cuba with award winning author, Margarita Engle.
+Engle, the national Young People’s Poet Laureate discussed her book Lion Island and shared teaching and discussion ideas to explore the story of Antonio Chuffat, a young man of African, Chinese, and Cuban descent who becomes a champion for civil rights.
+We discussed the historical context and learned more with the author and Associate Director of the University of Wisconsin – Milwaukee’s Center for Latin American & Caribbean Studies and founder of the Américas Award, Julie Kline.
+This webinar was sponsored by the Consortium of Latin American Studies Programs with additional support from Tulane University’s Stone Center for Latin American Studies, Florida International University and The University of Florida’s Center for Latin American Studies.

 MARCH 12, 2018

-South Asia Book Award will hold a conversation with Padma Venkatraman, author of Island’s End.
+The South Asia Book Award held a conversation with Padma Venkatraman, author of Island’s End.
 Island’s End explores issues of cultural identity and activism in the Andaman Islands.
-Venkatraman will discuss her inspiration to tackle issues such as gender equity, leadership, and environmental stewardship.
-We will discuss ways of incorporating these themes in the classroom and wider community.
+Venkatraman discussed her inspiration to tackle issues such as gender equity, leadership, and environmental stewardship.
+We explored ways of incorporating these themes in the classroom and wider community.